robintsunny/StudyGuideNotes/misc.md

 ### In which order does SQL execute its queries?
 Make sure to mention SELECT, JOIN, WHERE, and aggregate functions such as GROUP BY
 FROM => JOIN => GROUP BY => HAVING => SELECT => DISTINCT => ORDER BY => LIMIT/OFFSET

+### Where in a SQL query may we use a sub query (After which SQL keyword)
+after FROM

+ What is Moore's Law?

+### Describe the effects of using Group By and Having
+ A group by is a query that takes a table and summarizes it into another table.
+You summarize the original table by grouping the original table into subsets (based upon the attributes that you specify in the group by).
+Each of these groups will yield one tuple.

+The Having is simply equivalent to a WHERE clause after the group by has executed and before the select part of the query is computed.